PreussenKaiser/PreussenKaiser/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on getting a career
-- 🧠 I focus on software architecture
-- 🌱 I’m currently learning .NET and SQL
+- 🌱 I’m currently learning game dev & rust
 - 👯 I’m looking to collaborate on anything!
 - 💬 Ask me about my thoughts on JavaScript
 - 📫 How to reach me: Email - klukan20@gmail.com